Miss Universe Nepal

 Miss Universe Nepal (MUN) (Nepali: मिस युनिभर्स नेपाल) is a beauty pageant competition that selects the country representative for Miss Universe.
 The current Miss Universe Nepal is Sanya Adhikari from Kathmandu.

 History

-The Miss Universe Nepal officially began in 2017 when Nagma Shrestha was appointed as Miss Universe Nepal by The Hidden Treasure P.Ltd., which also crowned Manita Devkota in 2018 and Pradeepta Adhikari in 2019.
+The Miss Universe Nepal officially began in 2017 when Nagma Shrestha was appointed as Miss Universe Nepal by The Hidden Treasure, which also crowned Manita Devkota in 2018 and Pradeepta Adhikari in 2019.
+Manita Devkota got first ever placement for Nepal at Miss Universe 2018 as she entered the Top 10 finalists.

-In 2020, CG Corp Global (led by Rahul Chaudhary) and Umanga Creations (led by Uddhab Adhikari), jointly became the license-holders of the pageant and assigned Nagma Shrestha as national director.
-However, from 2021, only Umanga Creations acquired the pageant's license.
+In 2020, Umanga Creation became the license holder of the pageant and assigned Nagma Shrestha as national director.
 Title holders from 2020 to 2023 are Anshika Sharma, Sujita Basnet, Sophiya Bhujel and Jane Dipika Garett respectively.

-Miss Nepal 2018 Manita Devkota got first ever placement for Nepal at Miss Universe 2018 as she entered the Top 10 finalists.
-Similarly, Jane Dipika Garrett got placed at Top 20 of Miss Universe 2023.
-Garrett also got recognition as the first plus size model to enter Miss Universe Semi Finals.
+Jane Dipika Garrett got placed at Top 20 of Miss Universe 2023, and also got recognition as the first plus size model to enter Miss Universe Semi Finals.

-In early 2024, Global Glamour Venture acquired the license for next editions of Miss Universe Nepal, with Sangita Puri as national director.
+In early 2024, Global Glamour Venture acquired the license for further editions of Miss Universe Nepal, with Sangita Puri as national director.